-Where issues with assessment processes are identified the kura has processes that allow it to make changes that lead to improvements in assessment practice.
-There was, however, little evidence to suggest that a regular programme of self-review is used to identify where improvements could be implemented.
-For example, the processes and procedures for moving to digital assessment, and the storage of digital assessment material could be developed.
+Where issues with assessment are identified the kura has processes that allow it to make changes that lead to improvements in assessment practice.
+There was, however, little evidence to suggest that a regular programme of self-review is used to identify where improvements could be implemented to support student achievement.